Wordpress Poster User Guide

 Posting

-To authenticate your blog, press Authenticate button and enter your blog URL, blog administrator's login and password.
+To authenticate your blog, press the Authenticate button and enter your blog URL, blog administrator's login and password.

-As soon as your Wordpress blog is authenticated you will be able to select an Author who will be making posts.
+As soon as your WordPress blog is authenticated you will be able to select an Author who will be making posts.
 Only administrators and blog editors can make remote posts, so make sure that the user you select has the corresponding rights.

 Also, you will be able to select a blog Category to make posts to.
 And you can select one or several of them.
 The same posts will be simultaneously made to specified categories.